intel/intel-xpu-backend-for-triton/README.md

 ### Example 1 : Triton Kernel

-This Example is a modified version of [Vector Add](https://triton-lang.org/main/getting-started/tutorials/01-vector-add.html#vector-addition) triton kernel.
+This example is a modified version of [Vector Add](https://triton-lang.org/main/getting-started/tutorials/01-vector-add.html#vector-addition) triton kernel.
 Please refer to [Vector Add](https://triton-lang.org/main/getting-started/tutorials/01-vector-add.html#vector-addition) for detailed comments and illustration about the code semantics.

 Comparing to the original code, the following code modifies: